CarlosLopezDeLara/stakepool_guide_for-TSD/stakepool-running-doc.md

   	                                specified slot
    -h,--help                       Show this help text

-To start a passive node, do:
+Now you can start the node, double check that port 3001 is open.
+In the `cardano-node` directory run:

-	cardano-node run --topology path/to/ff-topology.json \
+    cardano-node run \
+       --topology relay/ff-topology.json \
-	                 --database-path path/to/db \
+       --database-path relay/db \
-  		       	 --socket-path path/to/db/node.socket \
+       --socket-path relay/db/node.socket \
-			 --host-addr 192.0.2.0 \
+       --host-addr x.x.x.x \
-			 --port PORT \
+       --port 3001 \
-			 --config path/to/ff-config.json
+       --config relay/ff-config.json

+__NOTE__ you need to replace x.x.x.x with your public ip.
+In a VPS server, it is the one you use connect to the server.
+If you are using virtual box, you can find your public searching `My public ip` in google.

 ## Create key pair and an address